Astronaut828/SmartContractResearch/MasterChefV2/README.md

             uint256 lpSupply = lpToken[pid].balanceOf(address(this));
             if (lpSupply > 0) {

         //subtracts the last reward block from the current block number uint256 blocks = block.number.sub(pool.lastRewardBlock);

         // calculates the SUSHI reward for the pool and divides it by the total allocation points uint256 sushiReward = blocks.mul(sushiPerBlock()).mul(pool.allocPoint) / totalAllocPoint;

         // adds the SUSHI reward per share to the accumulated SUSHI per share pool.accSushiPerShare = pool.accSushiPerShare.add((sushiReward.mul(ACC_SUSHI_PRECISION) / lpSupply).to128());
             }
         // updates the last reward block and the pool in the poolInfo mapping pool.lastRewardBlock = block.number.to64();

             poolInfo[pid] = pool;
             emit LogUpdatePool(pid, pool.lastRewardBlock, lpSupply, pool.accSushiPerShare);
         }
     }
-    ````
+    ```

+    `sushiPerBlock` Function:
+    - Calculates the amount of SUSHI distributed per block.

+    ```solidity
+    function sushiPerBlock() public view returns (uint256 amount) {

+    // calculates the SUSHI reward per block by multiplying the reward amount by the pool's allocation points amount = uint256(MASTERCHEF_SUSHI_PER_BLOCK)
+            .mul(MASTER_CHEF.poolInfo(MASTER_PID).allocPoint) / MASTER_CHEF.totalAllocPoint();
+    }
+    ```

+    `pendingSushi` Function:
+    - Calculates the pending SUSHI rewards for a user in a specific pool.

+    ```solidity
+    function pendingSushi(uint256 _pid, address _user) external view returns (uint256 pending) {
+        PoolInfo memory pool = poolInfo[_pid];

+    // retrieves the user's information from the userInfo mapping for the specified pool UserInfo storage user = userInfo[_pid][_user];

+    // retrieves the accumulated SUSHI per share from the pool uint256 accSushiPerShare = pool.accSushiPerShare;

+    // retrieves the LP token balance of the pool uint256 lpSupply = lpToken[_pid].balanceOf(address(this));

+    // checks if the current block number is greater than the last reward block and the LP supply is not zero if (block.number > pool.lastRewardBlock && lpSupply != 0) {

+    // calculates the blocks since the last reward block by subtracting the last reward block from the current block number uint256 blocks = block.number.sub(pool.lastRewardBlock);

+    // calculates the SUSHI reward for the pool by multiplying the reward per block by the number of blocks and then dividing by the total allocation points of the pool uint256 sushiReward = blocks.mul(sushiPerBlock()).mul(pool.allocPoint) / totalAllocPoint;

+    // adds the SUSHI reward per share to the accumulated SUSHI per share accSushiPerShare = accSushiPerShare.add(sushiReward.mul(ACC_SUSHI_PRECISION) / lpSupply);
+        }

+    // calculates the user's pending SUSHI rewards by subtracting the user's reward debt from the user's staked amount multiplied by the accumulated SUSHI per share
+    // rewardDebt is the amount of SUSHI the user is entitled to but has not claimed yet (used to track the user's rewards) pending = int256(user.amount.mul(accSushiPerShare) / ACC_SUSHI_PRECISION).sub(user.rewardDebt).toUInt256();
+    }
+    ```

 -   **Migration of Liquidity**:
     The "Vampire Attack" is a term used to describe the migration of liquidity from one project to another.
 MasterChefV2 uses a migrator contract to facilitate the migration of LP tokens from the original MasterChef contract (MCV1) to the new MasterChefV2 contract.
 This allows users to migrate their LP tokens and continue earning rewards in the new contract.
 The migrator contract is a key feature of MasterChefV2 that enables the migration of liquidity and ensures a smooth transition for users.